adavarski/proglog/README.md

 The official repository for this book can be found at https://github.com/travisjeffery/proglog

-This repository is a example of Disributed App with Go (gRPC/Service Discovery:Serf/Consensus:Raft/etc.)
+This repository is a example of Disributed App with Go (gRPC/Replication Logs - Cluster: Service Discovery:Serf/Consensus:Raft/etc.)

 ### Pre: Install Go
 ```